Separated but living together

 If you are married or in a civil partnership and are now separating or looking to be legally separated, Hepburn Delaney’s specialist team can help you.
 You may have already agreed to separate or may be considering a trial separation.
 Maybe you have decided that one of you will move out for a while to have a break from the situation.
 Or perhaps you would like to separate but stay living together.

-Living in the same house during separation can be a very difficult time.
+Living together during divorce can be a very difficult time.
 Our expert family solicitors will make sure you are fully advised at each stage of the process, enabling you to make the best decisions for you and your family.

 When you decide to separate from your spouse or civil partner one of you may want to move out of the family home.
 However, this may not be achievable; at least not initially.
 Financially it may not be possible to sustain two separate lives.
 Some people choose to remain living in the same house to maintain a family environment for the children.
 Some people may not want to end the marriage legally and formally yet as they are still unsure about the decision.